demisto/content/Packs/AWS-Organizations/Integrations/AWSOrganizations/README.md

 ### aws-org-account-list

 ***
-Lists all the accounts in the organization or a specific account by Id.
+Lists all the accounts in the organization or a specific account by ID.

 #### Base Command